-inputMat is a numerical matrix containing the measurements (e.g. , gene express to be used to build the K-TSP classifier.
-The columns represent sample rows represent the features (e.g. , genes).
+inputMat is a numerical matrix containing the measurements (e.g. , gene expression data) to be used to build the K-TSP classifier.
+The columns represent samples and the rows represent the features (e.g. , genes).
 The number of columns must agree with the length of phenoGroup.
 Note that rownames(inputMat) will be construed as feature names (e.g. , gene symbols) in all subsequent analyses. phenoGroup is a factor containing the training phenotypes with two levels.